freebsd/freebsd-ports/Tools/scripts/ai-master-prompt.md

   - When USES contains the word 'cargo' this is a Rust based port.
   - When USES contains the word 'cabal' this is a Haskell based port.
 - Port uses GitHub to fetch distfiles if it has the USE_GITHUB=yes line.
-- Every port has a maintainer, maintainer's e-mail address in is the MAINTAINER field.
+- Every port has a maintainer, maintainer's e-mail address is in the MAINTAINER variable.

 ### Instructions for ports that use GitHub to fetch distfiles
 - GitHub account name of such ports is in GH_ACCOUNT, or otherwise PORTNAME is used as an account name.